Agent (video game): Development

 In July 2007, during E3 of that year, Sony Computer Entertainment announced that Rockstar Games was working on a new franchise for the PlayStation 3.
 Michael Shorrock, Sony Computer Entertainment America's director of third-party relations, wrote on the official U.S. PlayStation Blog: "As part of our long standing relationship with Rockstar, and the incredible success for both companies with the cultural icon that is Grand Theft Auto we've agreed to the PlayStation exclusive rights of the next great franchise from the Rockstar studios."
 Nothing more was revealed about the new franchise except the clarification that it would not be L.A.
 Noire.
 According to Shorrock, "Rockstar really wanted to make a game that you can truly only do on PS3" and added that the reason Sony locked the intellectual property down as an exclusive deal was because Sony believed the franchise would "set the bar for the rest of the industry".
 Ben Feder, the then-president of Take-Two Interactive (Rockstar's parent company), said that the game would be "genre-defining" and "a whole new way of experiencing videogames that we haven't really seen before".

 Details of the project, including its title, were not announced until June 2009, when an announcement was made during the Sony press conference at the E3 2009.
-Sam Houser, one of the founders of Rockstar Games, described Agent as a game the company wanted to make for some time, and had set out to create a unique experience for the player.
+Sam Houser, one of the founders of Rockstar Games, described Agent as a game the company wanted to make for some time, and that they had set out to create a unique experience for the player.
 Feder professed his belief that the game could achieve the same level of success as the Grand Theft Auto series and become "yet another great Rockstar North franchise title", given that its development was being overseen by Rockstar Games co-founders Sam and Dan Houser.
 Speaking with GameSpot on the E3 2009 show floor, Feder explained the decision to develop the game solely for Sony's console as stemming from the increased support from Sony as an exclusive title rather than developing the game across platforms.

 On 7 September 2009, in a Question and Answer section on their blog, Rockstar Games stated that Agent could be released as early as 2010, though Take-Two Interactive did not comment on the subject until March 2010, when it confirmed that Agent was still in development.
 On 9 June 2010, Take-Two Interactive confirmed that Agent was still planned as a PS3-exclusive title.
 On 24 May 2011, after nearly two years since Agent was announced at E3 2009, Take-Two Interactive confirmed the title was still in active development, even though it had never been seen by the public up to that time.
 However, Sony Computer Entertainment America's chief executive officer (CEO), Jack Tretton, said at E3 2011 that he was unsure over Agents PlayStation 3 exclusivity and that it was a decision for Rockstar Games to make.